-The purpose of this test is to monitor the signal sent from the position sensor to the Engine Control Module (ECM) relating to pedal position.
+The purpose of this test is to examine the signals sent from the pedal position sensor to the Engine Control Module (ECM) relating to pedal position.

 Connection for diagnostic work will vary dependent on application.